Homebrew/.github/SECURITY.md

 Homebrew is a rolling release package manager.
 This means:

 - only the latest release and latest commit on the `master` branch of Homebrew/brew are supported.
-- only the latest commit on the `master` branch of all Homebrew repositories are supported.
+- only the latest commit on the `master` branch of all Homebrew repositories is supported.

 ## Reporting a Vulnerability